ductri/reuters_loader/README.md

 - `rcv1_v2.csv`: your main interested data
 - `rcv1_v2_topics_desc.csv`: description about topics

-The content corresponding to columns `text` are raw text in xml format.
+The content in column `text` are raw text in xml format.
 It can be parsed easily with `xml.etree.ElementTree.XML(text)`